 Califia makes a variety of delicious dairy-free creamers with the proper consistency to blend well with coffee.
 Its unsweetened Almondmilk creamer has a noticeable almond taste, but it’s sweetened by added coconut cream; the result is yummy and healthy.

 Califia Farms sells several dozen similar sugar-free non-dairy creamers with similar attributes, Almondmilk Better Half (more like half-and-half than cream) among them.
-There are a number of great flavored options, though, including hazelnut and French vanilla.
+And there are a number of great flavored options including hazelnut and French vanilla.
 Love lattes?
 The Califa Barista blends are super-frothy.

 So Delicious Organic Coconutmilk Creamer